-Regarding credit supply, the lending attitudes of private banks have remained accommodative.
-Including small and medium enterprises, firms have perceived the lending attitudes of financial institutions as accommodative (Chart 36).
+Regarding credit supply, private banks have remained accommodative in their loan provision.
+Including small and medium enterprises, firms have perceived the lending attitudes of financial institutions as accommodative (Chart 38).

-Lending rates have been at extremely low levels on the whole, although the average contracted interest rates on new loans and discounts, with the monthly fluctuations smoothed out, have risen gradually (Chart 37).
+Lending rates have been at extremely low levels on the whole, although the average contracted interest rates on new loans and discounts, with the monthly fluctuations smoothed out, have risen gradually (Chart 39).

 The amount outstanding of lending by private banks has continued to increase at a moderate pace.
-Its monthly average outstanding, adjusted for extraordinary factors,22 grew by 1.1 percent in July, on a year-on-year basis, compared to 1.6 percent in June and 1.8 percent in May (Chart 38).
+Its monthly average outstanding, after adjustment,22 grew by 1.3 percent in August, on a year-on-year basis, compared to 1.2 percent in July and 1.6 percent in June (Chart 40).

 In the corporate bond and CP markets, the issuing environment continues to be favorable.
 Corporate bond issuance rates have been around the same levels as last month.
-Issuance spreads have also remained low at around the previous year's level.
-CP issuance rates have moved almost sideways since last month.
+CP issuance rates have fallen since late August, after having risen toward mid-August.
 The amount outstanding of CP and corporate bonds issued has been above the previous year's level.
-It increased by 3.4 percent in July, on a year-on-year basis, after 2.7 percent in June and 1.5 percent in May (Chart 39).
+It increased by 2.3 percent in August, on a year-on-year basis, after 3.3 percent in July and 2.7 percent in June (Chart 41).